OctipusPrime/Useful-KM-scripts/README.md

-# Useful Keyboard Maestro scripts
+# Useful Keyboard Maestro macros

 Welcome to a showcase of my most used Keyboard Maestro shortcuts, which address my most often repeated (or sufficiently annoying) tasks.
 Keyboard Maestro is a powerful automation tool available exclusively on MacOS that enables users to automate repetitive tasks and streamline their workflow.
 With a vast library of available actions, Keyboard Maestro allows you to create custom shortcuts that can execute complex tasks with just a few keystrokes or be triggered by various events (such as widow of a specific app coming into focus).